 - <meta name=”robots” content=”noindex, nofollow”>

 If you have any such HTML on pages you want to be in Google Index try getting rid of such Meta.

-Apart from noindex and nofollow I have also seen revisit-after Meta.
+Apart from noindex and nofollow, I have also seen revisit-after Meta.

 - <meta name=”revisit-after” content=”1 day”>

-Though I haven’t seen any evidence of this being supported by major search engines but still if your page says <meta name=”revisit-after” content=”1 day”>, that won’t be taken as an instruction for search engine bots to return every day but rather as an instruction to go away from your site if it hasn’t been 1 day since the last visit.
+Though I haven’t seen any evidence of this being supported by major search engines still if your page says <meta name=”revisit-after” content=”1 day”>, that won’t be taken as an instruction for search engine bots to return every day but rather as an instruction to go away from your site if it hasn’t been 1 day since the last visit.

 3. Site is new

 New websites are crawled less often in Google than more established websites and if your website is new there are high chances that Google would not be indexing your site very often.
-Instead of worrying much about it in Google’s index you should focus more on core of your business i.e. if its forum or blog getting more content or if its an e-commerce making more sales because eventually Google would start on your site when you have the right kind of mix with content and incoming links.
+Instead of worrying much about it in Google’s index, you should focus more on the core of your business i.e. if its forum or blog getting more content or if its an e-commerce making more sales because eventually Google would start on your site when you have the right kind of mix with content and incoming links.
 If you addicted to checking your site stats or Google index read Getting out of Recession for Blogger

 4. Less update frequency

-If your websites pages do not update often then there is no reason for Googlebot to visit your site and update its cache.
+If your website pages do not update often then there is no reason for Googlebot to visit your site and update its cache.
 If your website does not update content regularly then there are chances that when you update the content Googlebot would not cache the new version that often.